-It is a locked-in registered retirement income fund (RRIF) contract from which you must receive payments each year (starting not earlier than age 55 nor later than December 31, of the year in which you turn 71).
+It is a locked-in registered retirement income fund (RRIF) contract from which you must receive payments each year (starting no earlier than age 50 nor later than December 1st, of the year in which you turn 71).

 Are any pensions not locked-in?